 Types of Degrees Alternative Medicine & Systems Majors Are Getting

-The following table lists how many alternative medicine and systems graduations there were in 2018-2019 for each degree level.
+The following table lists how many general alternative and complementary medicine and medical systems graduations there were in 2018-2019 for each degree level.

 |Education Level||Number of Grads|